amper5and/node-google-voice/readme.md

 ## What is it?
 It's the Google Voice API for [node.js](http://nodejs.org/).
-Except there is no official "Google Voice API", so node-google-voice is also the only Google Voice API.
+Except there is no official "Google Voice API", so node-google-voice is also the only (javascript) Google Voice API.
 It allows you to

 * place calls
 * send SMS's